 Initial accreditation fee levied at the time the Stage 2 (initial desktop assessment prior to intake of students) accreditation application is received:

 The annual fee will commence in the first year of delivery of a new program.

 A site visit fee will be levied at the time of a scheduled accreditation assessment visit.
 Scheduled visits include the Stage 3 accreditation site visit for new programs prior to the graduation of first cohort, and a re-accreditation site visit every five years for established programs.

-An additional fee, typically $2000 (+CPI) per day, will apply when a site visit requires concurrent review of programs delivered at more than one campus.
-Additional site visits e.g. to assess major changes to program of study changes, will be charged on the same daily fee basis.
+An additional fee, typically $2,000 (+CPI) per day, will apply when a site visit requires concurrent review of programs delivered at more than one campus.
+Additional site visits e.g. to assess major changes to programs of study, will be charged on the same daily fee basis.